On continuation and convex Lyapunov functions: Topological perspective on level sets and singularities

 One can also interpret Proposition~\ref{prop:Lyapunov:levelset} through the lens of feedback linearization.
 Consider some input-output system $\Sigma$ of the form

-for the output function $h$ given by the CLF $V$ (with respect to $f$ and $g$).
+for $h=V$, that is, $h$ is given by the CLF $V$ (with respect to $f$ and $g$).
 Let the desired output be $y_d\equiv 0$ such that $e(t)=y(t)-y_d(t)=y(t)$.
 Hence, $\dot{e}=\dot{V}$.
 Now the standard (relative degree $1$) feedback linearizing controller for~\eqref{equ:IO} is of the form $u=(L_gV)^{-1}(v-L_fV)$ with $v$ denoting the new auxiliary input~\cite{ref:isidori1985nonlinear,nonlin}.
 Indeed, under the choice

 one recovers Sontag's controller~\eqref{equ:Sontag}.
-Now Proposition~\ref{prop:Lyapunov:levelset} tells us that the \textit{decoupling} term $(L_gV)^{-1}$ must be singular in any sufficintly small neighbourhood of $0$,~\textit{i.e.}, the relative degree assumption fails to hold.
+Now Proposition~\ref{prop:Lyapunov:levelset} tells us that the \textit{decoupling} term $(L_gV)^{-1}$ must be singular in any sufficiently small neighbourhood of $0$,~\textit{i.e.}, the relative degree assumption fails to hold.